tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorrt/README.md

 The *build_engine.py* loads the frozen graph file (.pb), and saves the uff model along a *.pbtxt file for debugging.
 Afterwards, the TensorRT engine will be created, and saved a .bin file.

 To modify the build_engine to your requirements, the only need that must be done is to include your model to MODEL_SPECS.
 The number of classes must match the number of classes of the given model, plus an additional one (for the background).
 Furthermore min_size and max_size are parameters which come from the config file of the model (look for ssd_anchor_generator min_scale and max_scale parameters ).
+Additionally, DIR_NAME must be modified to reflect the right path to the frozen graph, and output files.

 ```
 MODEL_SPECS = {